A ship in the Red Sea is targeted in a third attack by suspected Houthis

 Already, the Houthi assaults have disrupted the $1 trillion annual flow of goods through the maritime route crucial to trade among Asia, Europe and the Middle East, while also sparking the most intense combat for the U.S. Navy since World War II.

-The ship was first attacked around 115 kilometers (70 miles) south of the Houthi-held port city of Hodeida, the British military's United Kingdom Maritime Trade Operations center said.
-An explosive was detonated near the ship, then a small vessel “acting suspiciously” flashed a light near the ship and came close, actions that were followed by a second blast, the UKMTO said.
+The ship was first attacked as an explosive was detonated near it, the British military's United Kingdom Maritime Trade Operations center said.
+Then a small vessel “acting suspiciously” flashed a light near the ship and came close, actions that were followed by a second blast, the UKMTO said.

 The private security firm Ambrey similarly reported the attacks, saying the ship saw “two ‘close-proximity’ explosions.”

-The Houthis have not claimed the attack, though sometimes they wait days to do so, and other times have claimed attacks that don't appear to have happened.
+The Houthis have not claimed the assault, though sometimes they wait days to do so, and other times have claimed attacks that don't appear to have happened.

 The Houthis have targeted more than 70 vessels with missiles and drones since the start of the war in Gaza in October.
 They have seized one vessel and sunk two in the campaign that has killed four sailors.
 Other missiles and drones have been either intercepted by a U.S.-led coalition in the Red Sea or failed to reach their targets.